fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-union-types.md

 2. An existing nominal type is available for the data carried by each case and fully describes each case

-3. The union values are internal or ephemeral, e.g. exists as an input or return value for an API and is immediately consumed on call or return

-4. The union type is non-recursive
+3. The union type is non-recursive

-5. There is no possibility that future evolution of the type will involve new cases overlapping with the existing types.
+4. There is no possibility that future evolution of the type will involve new cases overlapping with the existing types.

-6. There is some identified, concrete, simply explained benefit over using labelled discriminated unions, e.g. "we have a simpler API with fewer overloads".
+5. There is some identified, concrete, simply explained benefit over using labelled discriminated unions, e.g. "we have a simpler API with fewer overloads".

 For example, an anonymous type-tagged union should **not** be considered for the following union type: